wollewald/ADXL345_WE/README.md

 12) ADXL345_fifo_stream
 13) ADXL345_fifo_trigger

 To develop this library I have worked with a ADXL345 module.
 It should also work with the bare ADXL345 IC.
 For the module I have noticed that the power consumption is much higher than mentioned in the data sheet.
 I think the issue is the voltage converter on the module.
 You can reduce the power consumption by choosing 3.3 volts instead of 5 volts.
+At least this worked with my module.

 If you like my library please give it a star.
 If you don't like it I would be happy to get feedback.
 And if you find bugs I will try to eliminate them as quickly as possible.